informatiky/shlink-raycast-extension/README.md

 ## Disclaimer

 This is a copy of the original code published on Raycast!
+I, informatiky, will maintain the repository and code from now on; I am doing this independently without discussion with the original owner.
 The original repository is located on Github at [https://github.com/jag-k/shlink-raycast-extension](Shlink-raycast-extension) and was originally developed by [jag-k](https://github.com/jag-k).